 Reactions to triggers can be erratic, occurring sometimes and not others – not having a reaction does not rule out G6PD deficiency.
 Other factors, such as the dosage, presence of other triggers, and additional genetic or other factors that affect metabolism can play a role.
-G6PD deficiency is not included in newborn screening in the vast majority of states, so people are not usually diagnosed during infancy.
+Screening for G6PD deficiency is not included in newborn screening in the vast majority of states, so people are not usually diagnosed during infancy.

 Considerations When Treating Patients

-Healthcare providers should ask patients or their family members whether there is any history or symptoms of G6PD deficiency before prescribing HCQ.
+Healthcare providers should ask patients or their family members whether there is any history of G6PD deficiency symptoms before prescribing HCQ.
 When there is a concern for G6PD deficiency, an enzyme assay is commonly used for diagnosis.
 On rare occasions, DNA testing may be needed to confirm the diagnosis.
 An enzyme assay classifies individuals as “normal” or “deficient,” meaning that the patient has G6PD deficiency.

 However, there are potential pitfalls of a G6PD enzyme assay of which to be aware.
 False-negative results can occur after a hemolytic event, when white blood cell counts are high (such as with an infection), or after a transfusion.
 If there is clinical urgency, as could be the case in determining treatment for COVID-19, an enzyme assay is preferred.